© Chris Barbalis

 Most airlines charge a fee for taking skis, snowboards, bikes, golf clubs, parachutes and mountaineering equipment on board, so check before you book.
 However, a few airlines, such as Swiss, will fly the first set of skis or snowboard for free.
 Also, make sure you pack your gear well and ensure it falls within the packaging guidelines specified by the carrier.

-On Eurostar trains from Paris, you can take one pair of skis or one snowboard onboard for free with you as part of your standard two-bag luggage allowance.
+On Eurostar trains you can take one pair of skis or one snowboard onboard for free with you as part of your standard two-bag luggage allowance.
 Skis are also allowed for free in TGV trains.
-Bikes can be transported in special luggage carriages or on board when disassembled and stored in a carrying case in French trains, although fees may apply so check before you book.
+Bikes can be transported on French trains, either in special luggage carriages or in passenger carriages when stored in a bike-specific carrying case, although fees may apply so check before you book.